Snorper/jsas/README.md

 }
 ```

+Note that this is an example config.
+Please modify and rename to `myConfig.json` in order for the software to function properly.

 Glassdoor login credentials are required.
 This program does not log into Indeed, so no other credentials are necessary.
 Search criteria is added to the `queries` list in the format shown.
 Any jobs whose titles contain items in the `blacklist` list will be removed before the program terminates.

 Note that there are restrictions on acceptable `radius` values: